Sunset Boat Tour with Tapas, Open Bar and Water Sports

 History & Heritage Museums

-Milford Sound cruise from Queenstown USD 164’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Phu Quoc 3-Island Boat Tour with Lunch and Fishing USD 31’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.